calebwin/populate/README.md

 ```
 I have 2 data-sets to demonstrate the behind-the-scenes element recycling that takes place.

-## Getting Started
-To get started, you can either clone this repository or you can just copy the code (it's actually very short).
 Feel free to use this for non-commercial or commercial use with or without credit.
 I am continuing to develop and optimize populate.js and hope to increase its efficiancy and usefulness.